SimonBrandner/MatrixRTC-thesis/README.md

-# Využití protokolu Matrix pro videohovory (The Usage of the Matrix Protocol for Video Calls)
+# Využití protokolu Matrix pro videohovory (Using the Matrix Protocol for Video Calls)

 ## Využití protokolu Matrix pro videohovory